An (Almost) Insider’s Travel Guide to Puerto Vallarta, Mexico: Things To Do and See + Where To Eat, Drink and Shop

 A.K.A.
 WHAT TO SEE IN PUERTO VALLARTA AND THE BEST OF PUERTO VALLARTA ATTRACTIONS

 Mercado Río Cuale is not exactly a huge secret, and pretty much everyone who goes to Vallarta will surely take a stroll around what is essentially a market in the middle of a river.
 But why have I included this under ‘See’ and not ‘Do’?
 Well, mainly because the majority of the products are tacky t-shirts with cringy phrases and overpriced tat, but the saving grace is that it’s in a pretty location.
-There are cute fountains, dangerously wobbly rope bridges and some really awesome street art, plus a buy lorazepam online cheap and a cultural centre.
+There are cute fountains, dangerously wobbly rope bridges and some really awesome street art, plus a museum and a cultural centre.

 The easiest way to get to Mercado Río Cuale is to head to the bridge that separates downtown Vallarta and the Zona Romántica (Gay District) and go down the stairs.
 You honestly can’t miss it.